zouloux/phoenix-space-grid/README.md

 cp .phoenix.js ~/.phoenix.js
 ```

-> Now edit `~/phoenix-space-grid/config.js` and adapt to your needs.

 #### Better touch tool
 To catch 4 finger swipes and forward them to Phoenix, install [those triggers](./exported_triggers.bttpreset).

 #### Config your mac
 - Disable all 4 fingers gestures in **System Settings > Trackpad > More gestures**

+#### Edit config
+Now edit `~/phoenix-space-grid/config.js` and adapt to your needs, when finished, run `./restart-phoenix.sh`
+You should receive a "Phoenix reloaded" notification.

+> Please note that the first update can be slow if you have a lot of apps running.

 #### Update